Why Do Rabbits Bite Humans?

 All animals engage with their worlds in different ways.
 Most humans have limbs and appendages with which to interact, using our combined senses to navigate.
 Rabbits do not have hands, but they are able to use their mouths to understand what is happening.

-Rabbits use their mouths to look for food, defend against predators or even to keep their teeth in check.
-The last is important since a rabbit's teeth never stop growing.
+Rabbits use their mouths to look for food, defend against predators, or even to keep their teeth in check.
+The last is vital since a rabbit's teeth never stop growing.
 They bite hard surfaces to wear down their teeth and maintain healthy dentition.
 However, this would not explain why they bite humans.
 This is down to:

 • Defense